-A. Initial Tecm.
-This Agreement shall become affactive upon the issuance of a Mater Use permit for the Mellifield and shall have an initial carm of fifty (50) years (which is the statutory maximum period of time for which a communities the permit res of issued by the South Florids Water Management Districts or charparise of time during which the Melifited remains in operable condition, whichever is less
+A. Initial Term.
+This Agreement shall become affective upon the issuance of a Mater Was permit for the Mellfield and shall have on initial care of fifty (50) years (which is the statutory maximum period of time for which a consumptive two permit rej ac issued by the South Plorids Water Management Discrict) or that period of time during which the Wellfild remains in operable condicton, whichever is less

-B. Renewal Term.
-In the event that the initial term of this Agreement is fifty (50) years, this Agreement shall be automatically remewed for one (1) additional term of tifty (50) years, unless, prior to minety (30) days before the expiration of said initial term, any of the parties to this Agreement motifies all other parties of its intent not to renew this Agreement.
+B. Remeated Term.
+In the event that the initial term of this Agreement is fifty (50) years, this Agreement shall be automatically renewed for one (1) additional term of tifty (50) years, unless, prior to minety (90) days before the expiration of said initial term, any of the parties to this Agreement metifies all other parties of its intent not to ranew this Agreement.

-C. Iffect On Permit(s).
-Any parmit issued by the DISTAICT shall be for the period of time which is stated in the permit, which time period need not coincide with the effective term of this Agreement.
-Similarly, the failure to range this Agreement shall not affect the velidity of any applicable Mater Use permit(s) in existence at the time of said failure to range.
+C. Effect On Permit(s).
+Any parmic issued by the DISTRICT shall be for the period of time which is stated in the permit. which time period need not coincide with the effective texm of this Agreement.
+Similarly, the failure to tones this Agraement shall not effect the validity of any applicable Mater Use parmit(s) in existence at the time of said failure to renew.

-ARTICLE TV.
+ARTICLE IV.
 KEY OFFICIALS

-The following key officials the 'Key Officials') are authorized to act on behalf of the parties herato in all matters undertaken pursuant to the terms of this Agreement: THE U.S. DEPARTMENT OF INTERIOR: The Superintendent of the PARK, or authorized delegate, will provide review and approval of terms of all agreements, will be the authorized representative for service as required herein of all notices on the SECRETARY and participation in the dispute resolution mechanism set forth in Article II.
+The following key officials the 'Key Officials') are authorized to act on behalf of the parties hereto in all matters undertaken pursuant to the terms of this Agreement;

+THE U.S. DEPARTMENT OF INTERIOR: The Superintendent of the PARK, or authorized delegate, will provide review and approval of terms of all agreements, will be the authorized representative for service as required herein of all notices on the SECRETARY and participation in the dispute resolution mechanism set forth in Article II.
 Sec.
 D herein, and will exercise the authority to approve conduct of cooperative projects with regards to the conditions contained herein.
-The Assistant Director of the South Florida Research Center shell act as the authorized technical representative for the PARX with regard to the technical scope of this Agreement.
+The Assistant Director of the South Florida Research Center shall act as the authorized technical representative for the PARK with regard to the technical scope of this Agreement.

-THE COVERNOR OF THE STATE OF FLORIDA: The Secretary of the State of Florida Department of Environmental Protection (DEP), or authorized delegate, will provide review and approval of terms of all agreements, will be the authorized representative for service as required herein of all notices on the COVENNER and participation in the dispute resolution pechanism set forth in Article II, Sec.
-D herein, and will exercise the authority to approve conduct of cooperative projects with regards to the conditions contained herein.
-The Chief of the Bureau of Wetland Resource Hanagement shall act as the authorized technical representative for DEP with regard to the cechnical scope of this Agreement.
+THE COVERNOR OF THE STATE OF FLORIDA: The Secretary of the State of Florida Department of Envirormental Protection (DEP), or authorized delegate, will provide review and approval of terms of all agreements, will be the authorized representative for service as required herein of all notices on the GOVERNOR and participation in the dispute resolution mechanism set forth in Article II, Sec.
+D herein, and will exercise the authority to approve conduct of cooperative projects with regards to the conditions contained berein.
+The Chief of the Bureau of Wetland Resource Management shall act as the authorized technical representative for DEP with regard to the cechnical scope of this Agreement.

-THE SOUTH FLORIDA WATER HANDGLUSHT DISTRICT: The Descrive Director, or authorized delegate, will provide review and approval of terms of all agreements, will be the authorized approval of terms of all agreements, will be the authorized representative for service as required herein of all notices on the DISTRICT and participation in the dispute resolution mechanism set forth in Article II, Sec.
+THE SOUTH FLORIDA WATER HANAGLASHT DISTRICT: The Executive Director, or authorized delegate, will provide review and approval of terms of all agreements, will be the authorized representative for service as required herein of all notices on the DISTRICT and participation in the dispute resolution mechanism ser forth in Article II.
+Sec.
 D herein, and will exercise the authority to approve conduct of cooperative projects with regards to the conditions contained herein.
 The Director of the Water Use Division's Regulation Department shall act as the authorized technical representative for the DISTRICT with regard to the technical scope of this Agreement.